 3. Purchase an Entertainment Book

-Purchasing an Entertainment Book for the city in which you are travelling to for your family vacation is a great money saver.
+Purchasing an Entertainment Book for the city you are travelling to is a great money saver.

 Entertainment books are inexpensive and the later in the year you purchase them, the cheaper they get!